 The Benefit Cap - what you need to know

-From 31 May 2016 there is limit on the total amount of benefit you can get if you're working age.
-This is called the Benefit Cap.
+The Benefit Cap is a limit on the total amount of certain benefits you can get if you are working age.

 Read this page to find out more about how you might be affected by the Benefit Cap.